All Episodes

 My theory is that she knows it's a loser in a presidential campaign.

-This is not a cut-and-run country.
+This is not a cut and run country.

-The Democrats may be a cut-and-run party, and they may be run by a bunch of cut-and-run little kids out there on the blogosphere who are flexing their muscles, but I think she knows the opposite.
+The Democrats may be a cut and run party, and they may be run by a bunch of cut-and-run little kids out there on the blogosphere who are flexing their muscles, but I think she knows the opposite.

-These loons out there, they are in a feeding frenzy, and they're not going to buy the fact that Mrs. Clinton now trashes Rumsfeld for the post-war plan, the execution of the war for perceived problems, uh, or beating up on Rumsfeld.
+These loons out there, they are in a feeding frenzy, and they're not going to buy the fact that Mrs. Clinton now trashes Rumsfeld for the post-war plan, the execution of the war for perceived problems, or beating up on Rumsfeld.

 They're not going to buy that, at least for now.